regulad/filefly/apps/consoomer/README.md

 - Vectorize the files w/ embeddings
 - Handle embedding caching
 - Call the provided Next.js webhook API with the processed embedding
+- Upload the final embeddings into the vector store

 It **should not**:

 - Handle any kind of authentication (this will be run as a microservice in a kube cluster, scaling up and down as needed)
 - Store any kind of state (this will be handled by the Next.js API)
 - Store files past just the time needed to process them (use /tmp)
-- Upload the final embeddings into the vector store (this will be handled by the Next.js API)